Philosophy for AI

 What does it mean if we cannot tell the difference between real wisdom and a facsimile of wisdom?
 What does it mean if we cannot tell the difference between real aesthetic beauty and a facsimile of aesthetic beauty?

-One can take a walk through through the woods up to a clearing overlooking a green valley, and in that moment of catching one’s breath and absorbing the vista, one may, perhaps completely accidentally, have a moment of clarity, a moment outside of timespace, a moment of wisdom.
+One can take a hike through the woods up to a clearing overlooking a green valley, and in that moment of catching one’s breath and absorbing the vista, one may, perhaps completely accidentally, have a moment of clarity, a moment outside of timespace, a moment of wisdom.
 And/Or one may in that moment appreciate the beauty of the natural world.

 There’s a difference between a moment of clarity and/or an appreciation of beauty when in nature and a moment of clarity and/or appreciation of beauty experienced by reading wisdom writings or poetry.
 The former experience does not assume that another conscious moment is communicating something to you (well, not in the typical sense, some may sometimes sense that God is in some sense laying Godself bare to them in such moments out of time); but the latter experience is predicated on the assumption and recognition of other human beings being like us and being able to (imperfectly, but that’s not the same as meaninglessly) share their whole conscious moments with us.